-The Administrative Assisting diploma program is designed to train Gwinnett College students to seek entry-level positions in the office administration or secretarial field.
-The Administrative Assisting graduate may work as a secretary, receptionist, executive assistant, or administrative assistant, after coursework is completed.
-The school’s externship phase of the Administrative Assisting training program will allow Gwinnett College students to apply the skills learned during the classroom training.
+The Administrative Assisting diploma program trains Gwinnett College students to seek entry-level positions in the office administration or secretarial field.
+Graduates may work as a secretary, receptionist, executive assistant, or administrative assistant after coursework is completed.
+The school’s Administrative Assisting program externship will allow Gwinnett College students to apply the skills learned during the classroom training.

-Gwinnett College classes prepare receptionist that sit near the entrance of the office to greet customers as they enter the establishment.
+Gwinnett College classes prepare receptionist who sit near the office entrance to greet customers as they enter the establishment.
 The receptionist may be the first person a client sees when they enter the organization.
-Classes teach them to keep a pleasant demeanor while being the face of the organization.
-It also teaches the receptionist how to make sure the organization runs smoothly and visitors are taken care of while they are visiting employees within the organization.
+Classes teach them how to keep a pleasant demeanor while being the face of the organization.
+It also introduces the receptionist how to ensure the organization runs smoothly and visitors are taken care of while visiting employees within the organization.

-Your Administrative Assisting diploma program will include the following topics.
+Your Administrative Assisting diploma program will include the following courses:

 - Office Administration Skills

 Gwinnett College offers administrative assisting courses to gain essential skills and training to achieve entry-level positions in this career field.
-These courses will be the first step in starting a rewarding career as an administrative assistant, secretary, receptionist or executive assistant.
+These courses will be the first step toward a rewarding career as an administrative assistant, secretary, receptionist or executive assistant.

-Please refer to the catalog for a listing of all courses in your program of interest.
+Please refer to the catalog listing all courses in your program of interest.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.

-Call us today or complete the Request More Information form on the top of the page to take the next step towards your new career in the Administrative Assisting field.
+Call us today or complete the Request More Information form at the top of the page to take the next step toward your new career in the Administrative Assisting field.